smart-mobile-software/arisedocs/docs/source/android.rst

 4. Get the experiment value
 ---------------------------

-When you plan to run the experiment, you will need to call the getVariationWithListener to get the experiment data:
+When you plan to run the experiment, you will need to call the getVariationWithListener with the experiment name (same as the one displayed in your dashboard) to get the experiment data:

 .. code-block:: java

     // Get and setup the variation
-    ABTest.getVariationWithListener(new VariationListener() {
+    ABTest.getVariationWithListener("Experiment1", VariationListener() {
     	@Override
     	public void onVariationAvailable(String value) {
     		final String buyMessage = value;